ramyars466/ramya_ml_task3/README.md

 # ramya_ml_task3
 # 🐶🐱 Dogs vs Cats Image Classification

 This is my **Task 3** submission for the **Prodigy InfoTech Machine Learning Internship**.
-The task was to build an image classifier that can tell apart dogs from cats — sounds simple, but there's a lot going on under the hood!
+The task was to build an image classifier that can tell apart dogs from cats.

 ---